-There’s a whole process on how to do this, outlined in Google’s developer guide documentation (thank you, Ilya Grigorik), but I’ll be focusing on one heavy hitter in particular: reducing render-blocking resources.
+There’s a whole process on how to do this, outlined in Google’s developer guide documentation, but I will be focusing on one heavy hitter in particular: reducing render-blocking resources.

 Essentially, the browser needs to request, receive, and parse all HTML and CSS files (plus some additional work) before it will start to render any visual content.